Alan Turing: Government apology and pardon

 A posthumous pardon was not considered appropriate as Alan Turing was properly convicted of what at the time was a criminal offence.
 He would have known that his offence was against the law and that he would be prosecuted.
 It is tragic that Alan Turing was convicted of an offence that now seems both cruel and absurd—particularly poignant given his outstanding contribution to the war effort.
 However, the law at the time required a prosecution and, as such, long-standing policy has been to accept that such convictions took place and, rather than trying to alter the historical context and to put right what cannot be put right, ensure instead that we never again return to those times.

 John Leech, the MP for Manchester Withington (2005–15), submitted several bills to Parliament and led a high-profile campaign to secure the pardon.
 Leech made the case in the House of Commons that Turing's contribution to the war made him a national hero and that it was "ultimately just embarrassing" that the conviction still stood.
-Leech continued to take the bill through Parliament and campaigned for several years, gaining the public support of numerous leading scientists, including Stephen Hawking.
+Leech continued to take the bill through Parliament and campaigned for several years, gaining the public support of numerous leading scientists, including the physicist Stephen Hawking.

-On 26 July 2012, a bill was introduced in the House of Lords to grant a statutory pardon to Turing for offences under section 11 of the Criminal Law Amendment Act 1885, of which he was convicted on 31 March 1952.
-Late in the year in a letter to The Daily Telegraph, the physicist Stephen Hawking and 10 other signatories including the Astronomer Royal Lord Rees, President of the Royal Society Sir Paul Nurse, Lady Trumpington (who worked for Turing during the war) and Lord Sharkey (the bill's sponsor) called on Prime Minister David Cameron to act on the pardon request.
-The government indicated it would support the bill, and it passed its third reading in the House of Lords in October.
+On 25 July 2012, a bill was introduced in the House of Lords by Lord Sharkey to grant a statutory pardon to Turing for offences under section 11 of the Criminal Law Amendment Act 1885, of which he was convicted on 31 March 1952.
+In December of that year, in a letter to The Daily Telegraph, Hawking and 10 other signatories including the Astronomer Royal Lord Rees, President of the Royal Society Sir Paul Nurse, Lady Trumpington (who worked for Turing during the war) and Lord Sharkey (the bill's sponsor) called on Prime Minister David Cameron to act on the pardon request.
+Lord Sharkey's bill did not progress past the 1st reading stage in the House of Lords during the 2012-2013 parliamentary session, and was subsequently reintroduced at the start of the next session on 9 May 2013, co-sponsored by Leech.
+On 19 July 2013, the day of the second reading in the Lords, the government indicated that it would support the bill.
+It passed its third reading in the Lords on 30 October, with its first reading in the House of Commons occurring on the same day.